FireDragonGameStudio/FmvMaker/README.md

 We'll create a simple prototype called CircleFmv along the next sections.
 This prototype is also shipped as demo project within **FmvMaker**.

 ## What does a “VideoElement” look like?
 In this section we'll start to create our configuration file for our **VideoData** as well as our first video element.
 We'll add data step by step, so pls make sure to follow along and don't skip a section.
-First create a new configurtaion file (e.g. DemoVideoData.json) within the **FmvMaker** Resources folder (*FmvMaker/Resources/*), which will hold the **VideoData** information.
+First create a new configuration file (e.g. DemoVideoData.json) within the **FmvMaker** Resources folder (*FmvMaker/Resources/*), which will hold the **VideoData** information.

 ### Basic structure
 The version, including a basic structure of our **VideoData** file will look like this: